KenPainter/GenLogic/docs/installation-and-usage/20-cli-usage.md

       --dry-run
 ```

-**Note**: Ensure your CI environment has PostgreSQL configured with peer/trust authentication for the specified user.
+Ensure your CI environment has PostgreSQL configured with peer authentication for the specified user.

-## Troubleshooting

-### Connection Issues

-If you cannot connect to the database:
-1. Verify PostgreSQL is running: `pg_isready`
-2. Test Unix socket connection: `psql -U username -d postgres`
-3. Check `pg_hba.conf` has peer authentication enabled for local connections
-4. Verify your system user matches the PostgreSQL user you're specifying

-### Schema Validation Errors

-If schema validation fails:
-1. Check YAML syntax with a YAML validator
-2. Verify all referenced columns and tables exist
-3. Check for circular dependencies in automations

-### Performance Issues

-For slow schema processing:
-1. Use `--dry-run` first to analyze changes
-2. Review generated SQL with `DEBUG_SQL=1`
-3. Check PostgreSQL logs for slow queries

 ## Test Coverage